Ljrr3045/web3-udo-monorepo/packages/user-application/README.md

 ## Links

-You can view the web-app deployed in vercel in the following link:
+You can try the web-app deployed in Vercel in the following link:
 * [UDOT Web-App](https://udot-project.vercel.app/)

 ## Useful Commands